-Federalism asymmetrical occurs where a federal system of government does not accord the same legal powers and areas of jurisdiction to all its constituent states or provinces.
+Federalism asymmetrical or asymmetrical federalism occurs where a federal system of government does not accord the same legal powers and areas of jurisdiction to all its constituent states or provinces.

 Unlike American federalism, Indian federalism is Federalism asymmetrical.
 Article 370 makes special provisions for the state of Jammu and Kashmir as per its Instrument of Accession.
 Article 371 makes special provisions for certain states as per their accession or state-hood deals.